Sugar-Free Pumpkin Spice Creamer Recipe

-Store the mix for up to 6 months in a glass sealed jar.
+Store the mix for up to 6 months in a sealed glass jar.
 Use about 3/4 to 1 teaspoon of the pumpkin spice mix in this keto pumpkin creamer recipe.

-If your creamer comes straight out from the fridge, microwave the amount you intend to use for 30 seconds before adding to the hot coffee.
+If your creamer comes straight out from the fridge, microwave the amount you intend to use for 30 seconds before adding it to the hot coffee.

 This prevents the coffee from cooling down too fast by adding an ultracold creamer into it.

 Then, top your cup of pumpkin spice coffee with a dollop of:

-You can also blend the three ingredients in a blender and increase ice cubes to make your drink frothier.
+You can also blend the three ingredients in a blender and increase the ice cubes to make your drink frothier.

-It’s surprisingly delicious, and all your tea lover friends will love this sugar-free pumpkin spice creamer in their tea this fall!
+It’s surprisingly delicious, and all your tea-lover friends will love this sugar-free pumpkin spice creamer in their tea this fall!

 Make sure your pumpkin is made from steamed pumpkin, it’s less watery than boiled pumpkin, and the pumpkin flavor is stronger.